 A good structural design has a strong occupant compartment, known as the safety cage, as well as front and rear ends designed to buckle and bend in a crash to absorb the force of the crash.
 These crush zones should keep damage away from the safety cage because once the cage starts to collapse, the likelihood of injury increases rapidly.

-Belts, airbags and head restraints all work together with a vehicle’s structure to protect people in serious crashes.
-Lap/shoulder belts hold you in place, reducing the chance you’ll slam into something hard or get ejected from the crashing vehicle.
-If you aren’t belted, you’ll continue moving forward until something suddenly stops you—often a hard interior surface that will cause injuries.
+Belts, airbags and head restraints all work together with a vehicle’s structure to stabilize and protect people in serious crashes, reducing the chance you’ll slam into something hard or get ejected from the crashing vehicle and be injured or killed.
+Here's what you should look for in restraint systems:

-When you brake hard with conventional brakes, the wheels may lock and cause skidding and a lack of control.
-Anti-lock brakes pump brakes automatically many times a second to prevent lockup and allow you to keep control of the car.
-If you were trained to brake gently on slippery roads or pump your brakes to avoid a skid, you may have to unlearn these habits and use hard, continuous pressure to activate your antilock brakes.
-Anti-lock brakes may help you keep steering control, but they won’t necessarily help you stop more quickly.
+Make sure you know how to use your anti-lock brakes properly.
+If you were trained on conventional brakes to brake gently on slippery roads or pump your brakes to avoid a skid, you may have to unlearn these habits and use hard, continuous pressure to activate your antilock brakes.

-Daytime running lights are activated by the ignition switch.
-They are typically high-beam headlights at reduced intensity or low-beam lights at full or reduced power.
+The ignition switch activates the daytime running lights, which are typically high-beam headlights at reduced intensity or low-beam lights at full or reduced power.
 By increasing the contrast between a vehicle and its backgrounds and making the vehicles more visible to oncoming drivers, these lights can prevent daytime accidents.

 Other design characteristics can influence injury risk on the road.
 Some small utility vehicles and pickups are prone to rolling over.
 "High performance" cars typically have higher-than-average death rates because drivers are tempted to use excessive speed.
 Combining a young driver and a high-performance car can be particularly dangerous.